Eject removable media

 The -r, -s, -f, and -q options allow controlling which methods are used to eject.
 More than one method can be specified.
 If none of these options are specified, it tries all four (this works fine in most cases).

-Eject may not always be able to determine if the device is mounted (e.g. if it has several names).
+Eject might not always be able to determine if the device is mounted (e.g. if it has several names).
 If the device name is a symbolic link, eject will follow the link and use the device that it points to.

 If eject determines that the device can have multiple partitions, it will attempt to unmount all mounted partitions of the device before ejecting.
 If an unmount fails, the program will not attempt to eject the media.